OMNIALowCode/omniadocs/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 Additionally, when a tenant is created, two new roles are automatically created:

 - Administration[TenantCode]: administration role for the tenant.
 The user responsible for the tenant creation is automatically added to this role.
+Users with this role can access the Modeling area.
 - Users[TenantCode]: general users role for the tenant.
 Other tenant users should be added to this role, so that they have access to the tenant.

 If needed, new Roles can be created to grant a set of policies to a group of users.